fuegovic/Starguard/docs/installation.md

 If you do turn the sweep off anyway, know which direction you are exposed in.
 The sweep only ever **takes** the role away; it never grants one.
-So with it off, a lost delivery for somebody who starred is repaired by that member pressing **Claim your role** again, but a lost delivery for somebody who un-starred is repaired by nothing at all until a moderator runs `/checkstars`.
+So with it off, a lost delivery for somebody who un-starred is repaired by nothing at all until a moderator runs `/checkstars`.

+A lost delivery for somebody who **starred** is not repaired by the sweep either, on or off. **Claim your role** does not help: it reads the star state recorded in the database, which a lost delivery never updated, so the button will keep saying they have not starred.
+The two things that do work are redelivering the event from GitHub's delivery log, and having the member press **Get a new link 🔄** and sign in with GitHub again, which is what re-records the star.

 ## Running without Docker